python-cffi/cffi/doc/source/using.rst

 Python function object that is, at runtime, attached with ``@ffi.def_extern()``.

-The ``@ffi.def_extern()`` decorator should be applied to a global function, but *only once.*  This is because each function from the cdef with ``extern "Python"`` turns into only one C function.
-To support some corner cases, it is possible to redefine the attached Python function by calling ``@ffi.def_extern()`` again---but this is not recommended!
+The ``@ffi.def_extern()`` decorator should be applied to **global functions,** one for each ``extern "Python"`` function of the same name.

-Better write the single global Python function more flexibly in the first place.
-Calling ``@ffi.def_extern()`` again changes the C logic to call the new Python function; the old Python function is not callable any more and the C function pointer you get from ``lib.my_function`` is always the same.
+To support some corner cases, it is possible to redefine the attached Python function by calling ``@ffi.def_extern()`` again for the same name---but this is not recommended!
+Better attach a single global Python function for this name, and write it more flexibly in the first place.
+This is because each ``extern "Python"`` function turns into only one C function.
+Calling ``@ffi.def_extern()`` again changes this function's C logic to call the new Python function; the old Python function is not callable any more.
+The C function pointer you get from ``lib.my_function`` is always this C function's address, i.e. it remains the same.

 Extern "Python" and ``void *`` arguments
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~